visitscotland/vs-design-system/src/components/patterns/main-map-wrapper/MainMapWrapper.md

     clearFiltersText="clear filters"
     mapFilterMessage="Please apply filter(s) to refine results."
-    mapNoResultsMessage="There are no results, please try again" panelMessage="Get friendly and helpful advice for your trip at our iCentres"
+    mapNoResultsMessage="There are no results, please try again"
 >
     <template slot="closeSidePanelText">
         <span class="sr-only">